SimonLeiner/university-petri-nets/README.md

 docker compose up --build -d
 ```

+## Logs

+- All the logs unzipped is to large for git.
+- Hence only displays slected log files.
+- If you want to use all files, unzip the corresponding files in the final_logs directory.

 ## Main Paper "Discovering architecture-aware and sound process models of multi-agent systems: a compositional approach"

 - https://data.niaid.nih.gov/resources?id=zenodo_5830862